p2arthur/auditalgokitmobile/readme.md

 1. Validate the audit findings with screenshots and confirm affected components.
 2. Approve proposed navigation restructuring and layout strategy.
-3. Begin development of the new responsive layout (drawer, search relocation).
-4. Schedule Tailwind v4 migration after core layout fixes are stable.
+3. Schedule Tailwind v4 migration after core layout fixes are stable.
+4. Begin development of the new responsive layout (drawer, search relocation).
 5. Establish QA sessions for testing responsiveness on major mobile devices.

----

-**Prepared for:** AlgoKit Lora Team
-**Purpose:** Research and planning document — no code changes during this phase.